Clyde Edwards-Helaire Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 Matchup vs. Denver

-- In his three career matchups against the Broncos, Edwards-Helaire averaged 33.3 rushing yards per game, 1.8 more yards than his over/under in Saturday's game.
+- Against the Broncos, Edwards-Helaire's 33.3 rushing yards per game over his three career matchups are 1.2 fewer than his over/under in Saturday's game.

-- Edwards-Helaire, in three matchups against the Broncos, has run for a TD once, but not more than one in a single contest.
+- In one of three games against the Broncos Edwards-Helaire has rushed for a touchdown.
+But he did not have multiple TDs in that game.

-- Edwards-Helaire will go up against a Broncos squad that allows 109.8 rushing yards per game and is the NFL's 14th-ranked rush defense.
+- Edwards-Helaire will go up against a Broncos squad that allows 109.8 rushing yards per game and is the NFL's 13th-ranked rush defense.

-- This season the Broncos are ranked third in the NFL in rushing touchdowns allowed (nine).
+- Edwards-Helaire and the Chiefs will face off against the NFL's third-ranked defense in terms of rushing touchdowns conceded (nine).

 Recent Performances